Fostering Official Trade

 The design of the RCT includes a baseline, an intervention, high-frequency follow-up phone calls, and an endline in-person survey.

-We will randomize a sample of traders who commonly engage in cross-border trading between Kenya and Uganda into three experimental groups.
-Treatment 1 - CASH will consist of cash payments conditional on conducting trading trips through official border crossings.
-Treatment 2 - CASH + INFORMATION will combine Treatment 1 with information from our baseline survey on the relative risks of conducting cross-border trade through official and unofficial border crossings.
-Control subjects will not receive any treatment.
+We randomly sample traders who commonly engage in cross-border trading between Kenya and Uganda.
+We randomize traders into treatment 1 and control, and assign a second randomly sampled group to treatment 2.
+Control subjects (randomized) will not receive any treatment.
+Treatment 1 - CASH (randomized) will consist of cash payments conditional on conducting trading trips through official border crossings.
+Treatment 2 - CASH + INFORMATION (randomly sampled) will combine Treatment 1 with information from our baseline survey on the relative risks of conducting cross-border trade through official and unofficial border crossings.

 Experimental Design Details